chords-project/chords-microservices-demo/README.md

 # Google Webshop Demo modified to use Choral

+> [!WARNING]
+> This repository has been archived since its contents has been moved to the [Choral Accompanist](https://github.com/chords-project/choral-accompanist) repository instead.
+> This repository will be deleted in the future.

 ## Running it locally

 Make sure you have a local Kubernetes environment running, eg. `minikube` or the Kubernetes extension enabled in Docker for Mac.